Back to Blog

 Conclusion

 Stress relief is tactile.
+We live in a digital world, but we are analog creatures.
 By engaging your hands, you disengage the worry loops in your head.
-Make these tools today—it is a fun craft, and you'll be grateful you have them when the next stressful email hits.
+Make these tools today.
+It is a fun craft, and you'll be grateful you have them when the next stressful email hits.

 Next Read: